 Set in the southwestern Pacific Ocean, New Zealand is a beautiful country with a population of just 4.8 million people.
 The country we all fell in love with thanks to The Lord of the Rings Trilogy, welcomed 3.73 million foreign visitors in 2017, 6.7 percent more than the previous year.
 As tourism rises, the government of New Zealand will introduce the eTA New Zealand, a travel authority to visit the country.

-The eTA for New Zealand, an Electronic Travel Authority, is a visa waiver that will be launched in July 2019.
+The eTA for New Zealand, an Electronic Travel Authority, is a visa waiver that will be launched soon.
 Citizens of 60 eligible countries will be able to obtain this travel authority by completing the New Zealand eTA application form.
 To successfully obtain this visa waiver, applicants will be required to provide their personal details and passport information.

 What do I need to travel to New Zealand?